If you are an instructional designer, or you’re thinking about becoming one, it’s important to be aware of the salary ranges you should look for.

 2. Upgrade your authoring software

-If you’re an ID that designs, authors and creates courses and content, then your work output is dictated somewhat by how fast you can build a course in your authoring software.
+If you’re an instructional designer that designs, authors and creates courses and content, then your work output is dictated somewhat by how fast you can build a course in your authoring software.
 Streamlining your content developing process and choosing an authoring tool that can get great results fast can help you increase your earnings both as a permanent employee or as a contractor, consultant or freelancer.

-For permanent ID’s you can simply get your work done faster and do more of it, while at the same time improving the look, interactivity and engagement levels of your courses.
+For permanent instructional designers you can simply get your work done faster and do more of it, while at the same time improving the look, interactivity and engagement levels of your courses.
 This can work to your advantage when it comes time for your annual salary review or when discussing your achievements during a job interview.

 For consultants, freelancers, and contractors, the number of courses you can build for clients will increase, so you take on more projects and earn more money.